 Men can learn to “fight for each other’s hearts.”
-A good watch word would be Proverbs 4:23 “Above all else guard you heart, for it affects everything you do.”
-Alastair Roberts makes this observation regarding the gathering of men .
-“Male groups tend to broad and shallow: larger numbers of persons, but typically less intimate and closely bonded… Male groups have a greater tendency to socialize and bond around agency, ritual, action and competition…….We principally bond through sharing ideas, activities, arguments, and obsessions, not through sharing feelings, personal narrative or secrets.”
+A good watchword would be Proverbs 4:23: “Above all else guard your heart, for it affects everything you do.”
+Alastair Roberts makes this observation regarding gatherings of men: “Male groups tend to broad and shallow: larger numbers of persons, but typically less intimate and closely bonded… Male groups have a greater tendency to socialize and bond around agency, ritual, action and competition… We principally bond through sharing ideas, activities, arguments, and obsessions, not through sharing feelings, personal narrative or secrets.”

 While the church needs to provide opportunities for men to grow spiritually through activities together, there is a real need to provide space for men to process their journey with other men.
-It will take time and practice to move beyond “agency, ritual, action and competition.”
+It will take time and practice to move beyond “agency, ritual, action, and competition.”
 In the days to come, men will need to find and have brothers who stay with them in the battle.

 If you are a man who is caught in the dark web of loneliness, you may feel like a lost sheep.
 Jesus, the Good Shepherd, knows your need.
 Tell him your honest need and ask him to direct you to a group.
 The big step is to reach out and make yourself available to a group of men.
 He knows your need and will provide the opportunity.
 But you will need to be vulnerable.